-Oman Free Trade Zones are easy to start business in with Tetra Consultants’ assistance.
+Oman Free Trade Zones are easy to start a business in with Tetra Consultants’ assistance.

-Currently, Oman has 3 Free Zones (Al Mazunah Free Zone, Sohar Free Zone and Salalah Free Zone) and 2 Special Economic Zones (Duqm Special Economic Zone and Knowledge Oasis Muscat Special Economic Zone).
+Currently, Oman has 3 Free Trade Zones (Al Mazunah Free Zone, Sohar Free Zone, and Salalah Free Zone) and 2 Special Economic Zones (Duqm Special Economic Zone and Knowledge Oasis Muscat Special Economic Zone).

 Why set up company in Oman Free Trade Zones?

-- Companies established under the Free Zones and Special Economic Zones benefit from tax exemptions and commercial incentives, such as:
+- Companies established under the Oman Free Trade Zones and Special Economic Zones benefit from tax exemptions and commercial incentives, such as:

 - 100% foreign ownership.

 - No customs duties levied on imported and re-exported goods.